What Is a Network Security Audit?

 Your company has numerous physical locks, security cameras, and alarms in place to stop intruders, trespassers, and thieves.
 The first step in securing digital information and intellectual property is to ensure you have a firewall in place to help prevent network intrusion and data theft.

-Some of the most common threats to firewalls are:
+Some of the most common threats mitigated and remediated by firewalls are:

 Even the most secure networks can be undermined by human error.
 Strive to adopt policies that discourage employees and clients from clicking on malicious links, using thumb-drives in company computers, and providing passwords to other people.